jdwelch88/Midterm_Running/README.md

 ## Description
 Ultra Marathon running data cleaned for the top 100 races in the United States.
-Data depicts specific athletes, years, events, distance, state of event, and race times as a random set of the columns contained in the information.
+Data depicts specific athletes, years, events, distance, state of event, and race times as an example of the columns contained in the information.

 ## Project Proposal
 - Find a correlation between age and race location (state) along with the time it takes them to run the races (average MPH).